Canon SX420 vs Olympus E-M1 II

 |2.||Olympus E-M1 II||Y||stereo||mono||Y||Y||micro||3.0||Y||-||-|

 |12.||Olympus E-M1 III||Y||stereo||mono||Y||Y||micro||3.1||Y||-||Y|

 It is notable that the E-M1 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX420 and the E-M1 II are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the E-M1 II followed on from the Olympus E-M1.
+The E-M1 II is a recent model that features in the current product line-up of Olympus.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Olympus E-M1 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot SX420 IS: